In your quest to fold the perfect paper airplane, you might find yourself wondering about this history of this popular pastime.

 Some of the most popular paper airplanes during this time were designed by Wallis Rigby.
 Rigby was an Englishman who moved to the United States in the 1930s.
 He published his models as books or box sets, although some were printed in the Sunday newspaper as part of the comic section.
 Many of the models had rather bizarre color schemes, however, due to the shortage of ink at the time.
 Rigby's designs had a "tab and slot" construction and are prized as collector's items today.

 In 1944, General Mills had a promotion that offered to send children two paper airplane models in exchange for two Wheaties box tops and five cents.
-There were 14 models in the series, including WWII fighter airplanes like the Curtis P-40 Flying Tiger, the British Spitfire, the Japanese Zero, and the German Focke-Wulf.
+There were 14 models in the series, including WWII fighter airplanes such as the Curtiss P-40 Flying Tiger, the Supermarine Spitfire, the Mitsubishi A6M Zero, and the German Focke-Wulf.

 The record for the longest paper airplane flight belongs to Ken Blackburn.
-He set the record in 1983 at 16.89 seconds, but was not happy to let this achievement stand.
+He set the record in 1983 at 16.89 seconds but was not happy to let this achievement stand.
 He reset the record in 1987 at 17.2 seconds and again at 1994 with 18.8 seconds.
-He lost the record briefly, but reclaimed the honor in 1998 with a 27.6 second flight done at the Georgia Dome.
-Blackburn currently works as an aeronautical engineer at Eglin Air Force Base in Florida and has written several books on folding paper airplanes.
+He lost the record briefly but reclaimed the honor in 1998 with a 27.6-second flight done at the Georgia Dome.
+Blackburn works as an aeronautical engineer at Eglin Air Force Base in Florida and has written several books on folding paper airplanes.
 His personal website is a wonderful resource for anyone interested in paper airplanes.

 In addition to experimenting with how far and how long they can throw a paper airplane, various people have set records for the size of their paper aircraft.
-Christian Thorp Frederiksen, a 12-year-old from Denmark, built a paper airplane measuring 2.5 mm x 1 mm on March 16, 1995.
+Christian Thorp Frederiksen, a 12-year-old from Denmark, built a paper airplane measuring 2.5 millimeters by one millimeter on March 16, 1995.
 On May 16, 1995, students from the Technology University of Delft built a plane with a wingspan of 40 feet, 10 inches.